GIDIX/PushNotifier-SDK/PHP/README.md

 ## Logging in

-To log in a user simpley create an object of `PushNotifier` passing in the username and the apiKey of the user.
+To log in a user simply create an object of `PushNotifier` passing in the username and the apiKey of the user.
 If you already have the user's appToken you can ignore the apiKey-paramter and use the appToken:

 ```php
 $pushNotifier = new PushNotifier('username', 'password');